spacepy/examples/SpacePy - Cutoff Rigidities.md

 ### Illustrating geomagnetic shielding using GPS particle data

 To illustrate what rigidity is and does, we'll start with some energetic charged particle data from the GPS constellation.
-If you've already downloaded this data, just skip the cell.
+If you've already downloaded this data, set `gpsfile` to include the path to your data files.
+If not, uncomment the `urllib.request` command and the data will download into your working directory.

 ```python
 satnums = [64, 65, 66, 68, 69, 71]